SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 03 February, 2026 at 23:41:38
+# Last Refreshed - 04 February, 2026 at 23:41:53
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>🌥️ Zwift - Glyph Heights in Watopia</b>
+<b>⛅ Wednesday Afternoon Ride</b>

-which happened on 01 February, 2026 at 15:15:11
+which happened on 04 February, 2026 at 14:41:55

-Which is 0 years, 0 months, 2 days, 8 hours and 26 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 59 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17252288505
+You can see it here https://www.strava.com/activities/17284785733

 ## Number of Rides
 How many rides have I done each year?